si2-urssi/berkeley_workshop/README.md

 ### Meeting location

-The venue is at the intersection of Piedmont and Bancroft and an easy way from downtown (or a short ride share from anywhere in Berkeley).
+The venue is at the intersection of Piedmont and Bancroft and an easy walk from downtown (or a short ride share from anywhere in Berkeley).
 There are numerous options for lunch spots right on Bancroft and Telegraph, with even more options downtown.

 ![Map of venue](https://i.imgur.com/ESNnB5E.png)